jereimers/CoS-authoring/CoS-R/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 In this arc, if the players defied the Baron’s will on their first morning after entering Vallaki, if they or Ireena were observed visiting with the Barovian refugees outside of the eastern gate, or if they shared their dislike of Baron Vallakovich with Nikolai or Karl Wachter at the Blue Water Inn, the players receive a letter delivered by Ernst Larnak, Lady Fiona Wachter’s courier and spy, which invites them to dine at Wachterhaus that evening.

 When the players arrive at Wachterhaus that night, Lady Wachter welcomes them to Vallaki and proceeds to offer them wine, food, and conversation.
-Throughout the evening, she subtly interrogates the players as to their capabilities and goals, all while working to convince them that Baron Vargas Vallakovich is a menace who must be deposed.
+Throughout the evening, she subtly interrogates the players as to their capabilities and goals, all while working to convince them that [[Baron Vargas Vallakovich]] is a menace who must be deposed.

-If Lady Wachter determines that the players are suitable allies, she asks them to kill the Baron’s right-hand man, Izek Strazni, and to bring her his head.
+If Lady Wachter determines that the players are suitable allies, she asks them to kill the Baron’s right-hand man, [[Izek Strazni]], and to bring her his head.
 Lady Wachter promises the safety of the Barovian refugees, as well additional payment, should the players succeed.

 If the players accept Lady Wachter’s assignment, Ernst provides them with a bottle of poisoned wine for use in intoxicating Izek, as well as information that the players can use to track Izek in order to assassinate him.
 The players can find Izek in Vallaki’s town square, and eventually track him to the shore of Lake Zarovich, where—if the players successfully planted it—he drinks the poisoned wine.